jbcodeforce/yarfba/docs/coding/index.md

 * [VPC scenario with CLI - Tutorial](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Scenarios-cli.html)
 * [Use CloudShell in west-2 region for using aws cli](https://us-west-2.console.aws.amazon.com/cloudshell)
-* [aws-shell](https://github.com/awslabs/aws-shell) is also available to facilitate the user experience in your laptop terminal console.
+* [aws-shell](https://github.com/awslabs/aws-shell) is also available to facilitate the user experience using a laptop terminal console.

-When using CLI in a EC2 instance always use an IAM role to control security credentials.
+When using CLI in a EC2 instance, always use an IAM role to control security credentials.
 This role may come with a policy authorizing exactly what the EC2 instance should be able to do.

 Also within a EC2 instance, it is possible to use the URL http://169.254.169.254/latest/meta-data to get information about the EC2.
 We can retrieve the IAM Role name from that metadata.